aws-neuron/aws-neuron-sdk/docs/mxnet-neuron/mxnet-operators.md

-## Appendix: Supported MxNet Operators
+## Appendix: Supported Neuron MXNet operators

 *The follow list contains operators that are candidates for optimization by the AWS Neuron SDK.*